Table of contents

 - What are the expectations of the industry?

-- Specific countries: In certain countries, photos are a common feature on resumes (or CVs).
-This includes much of Europe, where it is almost always expected in Austria, Germany, and Spain, while highly common in other places such as France, Greece, and Poland.
-It is also expected in other places around the world like China and Japan.
-This means you need to check the norms of the country when applying for a job.
+- Specific countries: In some countries, photos are common on resumes (or CVs).
+This includes much of Europe, where it is almost always expected in countries like Austria, Germany, and Spain, and common in others like France, Greece, and Poland.
+It is also expected in other countries around the world like China and Japan.
+If you're unfamiliar with the customs of the country you're applying to work in, make sure to do your research.

 - Creative industries: If you're applying for a role where your appearance or personal branding plays a part in your qualifications, such as modeling or acting, a professional photo is often required, even in the United States.
 Similarly, jobs in public-facing roles, like public relations, may expect a photo to reinforce your personal brand.